AC vs. GLXY, PSA, GEI, GC, SSRM, CG, LB, CBL, WELL, and AGF.B

 15.5% of Air Canada shares are owned by institutional investors.
+Comparatively, 23.3% of Galaxy Digital shares are owned by institutional investors.
 0.1% of Air Canada shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+Comparatively, 2.1% of Galaxy Digital shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary

-Air Canada beats Purpose High Interest Savings Fund on 12 of the 13 factors compared between the two stocks.
+Air Canada beats Galaxy Digital on 11 of the 19 factors compared between the two stocks.

 Get Air Canada News Delivered to You Automatically